briannelson95/rust-image-converter/readme.md

 - [ ] Package for both macOS and Windows
 - [ ] Add to Releases on GitHub
 - [ ] Create webpage for easy download

+## Errors
+- Image preview not working
+- HEIC conversions not working
+- PDF conversion in the code but not really working
+    - Unable to write image file from pdf data